MicrosoftDocs/azure-docs/articles/healthcare-apis/dicom/dicom-register-application.md

 # Register a client application for the DICOM service in Azure Active Directory

-In this article, you'll learn how to register a client application for the DICOM service in Azure Active Directory (Azure AD) in order to access Azure Health Data Services.
+In this article, you'll learn how to register a client application for the DICOM service.
 You can find more information on [Register an application with the Microsoft identity platform](../../active-directory/develop/quickstart-register-app.md).

 ## Register a new application